mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 * pricing : hourly price per HSM.
   * For ex.
 2,18 $ per hour per HSM in Paris region.
   * Approx. 1500 $ / month / cluster

-* KMS can handle cloudHSM as custom key store.
-It can
+## Cloud HMS as KMS custom Key Store

+* Actions that can be performed
   * create symmetric keys
   * Edit or delete a key
   * Perform encryption operations